 📌 Read More: Effective Leadership Development: Driving Business Impact by Connecting the Dots

-2. Linking Leadership Performance to Business Success
+2. Linking Performance to Business Success

 Defining the right performance to drive business impact is one of the biggest challenges leadership development practitioners face when designing leadership development programmes.
 Many struggle to pinpoint what performance looks like beyond vague measures of engagement or satisfaction.
 This article helps you to define what performance is in your organisation and make the link between performance and leadership.
 Most importantly leaders must understand what their team members need to do to drive results.
 It's about ensuring everyone knows their part, works in sync, and aligns their efforts toward the bigger goal.